optiopay/klar/README.md

 The simples way is to download the latest relase (for OSX and Linux) from https://github.com/optiopay/klar/releases/ and put the binary in a folder in your `PATH`, make sure it has execute permission

+Clair API V3 support is in beta, if you need it use https://github.com/optiopay/klar/releases/tag/v2.0-beta1 Otherwise use the latest stable version https://github.com/optiopay/klar/releases/tag/v1.5

 ## Installation from source code

 Make sure you have Go language compiler installed and configured https://golang.org/doc/install